Skip to main content

 Explore

 Take some time to do a walkthrough of your program.
 Be sure to visit classrooms, play areas and shared spaces.
 As you move through these program spaces, be on the lookout for evidence of creativity at work.
-Download and print the Creativity Observation Activity, and use tally marks or notes to record the different ways you see creativity being used in your program.
+Use the Creativity Observation activity and make tally marks or notes to record the different ways you see creativity being used in your program.

 Once you have completed your walkthrough, look back at your notes and identify which areas of creativity were most often used in your program and which creative areas could be explored more thoroughly by the children in your program.
 Share these findings with your Training & Curriculum Specialist, and plan for how to support staff members in using a balanced approach to engage children's creativity.
 This may look like planning professional development opportunities, reaching out to local artists or performers, or partnering with families to explore new creative activities.